 The first thing to say is that overall it is conclusive that it’s always better to get the best odds from bookies than it is to back every tip on the exchanges.

-In an ideal word you’d use whichever (bookies or exchange) taht have the best odds for each particular tip but running this site and a general lack of time makes this diffcult for me so I am keen to make the automation using betfair work.
+In an ideal word you’d use whichever (bookies or exchange) that have the best odds for each particular tip but running this site and a general lack of time makes this difficult for me so I am keen to make the automation using betfair work.